 20. Easy Vegetarian Onion Gravy

 Vegetarians, no need to panic, this simple and quick vegetarian gravy is perfect for you to slather over your vegetables!
-Butter (the recipe also mentions that you can replace butter with a vegan option), onions, vegetable broth and a splash of soy sauce.
+Butter (the recipe also mentions that you can replace unsalted butter with a vegan option), onions vegetable broth, and a splash of soy sauce.
 Delicious!
 Here's the recipe.

 Editors Note: This article was originally published on November 7, 2017.